FilipAgert/chessbot_cpp/README.md

 # Chessbot in C++
 This README provides basic information on compiling, running.

-The chessbot aims to communicate with the UCI interface.
+The chessbot communicates with the UCI interface.

 ---